 The practice of the associate degree nursing graduate occurs within a variety of structured and community-based health care settings.
-The faculty supports the view of the National League for Nursing on roles and competencies of associate degree nursing programs, which is reflected in this philosophy.
 Upon entry into practice, the graduate is prepared to perform the competencies inherent in the three interrelated roles:

-As a provider of client care, the associate degree graduate develops, implements, and evaluates individualized plans of care by using the nursing process as a basis for decision making.
-The graduate utilizes communication techniques to maintain culturally competent therapeutic relationships and promotes participation of client, family of client, and health care team members in the plan of care.
+As a provider of patient-centered care, the associate degree graduate develops, implements, and evaluates individualized plans of care by using the nursing process, nursing judgment, and evidence-based practice as a basis for decision making.
+The graduate utilizes communication techniques to maintain culturally competent therapeutic relationships and promotes participation of patient, family, and health care team members in the plan of care.
 The graduate collaborates with other health team members to assess the need for information, develop goals, implement a teaching plan, and evaluate the effectiveness of the teaching process.
 The graduate maintains awareness of consumer rights and responsibilities while demonstrating responsible allocation of resources.

-The associate degree-nursing graduate, in situations beyond his/her preparation, knowledge, and experience, consults with and seeks guidance from nurses with greater experience or education.
-The practice of the baccalaureate nurse is directed toward individuals, families, and communities with increased responsibility in clinical management and coordination and organizational and leadership skills.
-The Master’s prepared nurse specializes in administration, education, or advanced clinical practice utilizing theory and research to improve client outcomes across institutions and community-based and population-based settings.
-Doctoral prepared nurses are further prepared for a role in advanced clinical practice, administration, or education and in research.
-As a member within the discipline of nursing, the graduate maintains accountability for care given and care delegated to assure adherence to ethical and legal standards as defined by the State of Illinois Nursing and Advanced Nursing Practice Act, the American Nurses Association (ANA) Standards of Practice and Code for Nurses.
-Under the guidance of masters or doctoral prepared nurses, the associate degree graduate participates in research conducted by the employing institution.
+As a member within the profession of nursing, the graduate maintains accountability for care given and care delegated to assure adherence to ethical and legal standards as defined by the State of Illinois Nurse Practice Act and the American Nurses Association (ANA) Standards of Practice and Code for Nurses.
+The graduate functions competently within the scope of practice as a member of the health care team.
 The graduate utilizes evidence-based practice for planning and implementing nursing care.
 The graduate assumes responsibility for continued education recognizing this as necessary to maintain competence in a society of rapid technological change and complex issues in health care delivery.
-The graduate strives for professional growth and involvement in activities to promote nursing practice and improve client outcomes.
+The graduate strives for professional growth and involvement in activities to promote nursing practice and improve quality of care and patient outcomes.

 The faculty believes that learning involves three domains: cognitive, affective, and psychomotor.
-The cognitive domain pertains to knowledge, problem-solving and critical thinking; the affective domain, to attitudes and values; and the psychomotor domain to skills involving physical action.
+The cognitive domain pertains to knowledge, critical thinking, clinical judgment, and integratin of best evidence into practice; the affective domain, to attitudes and values; and the psychomotor domain to skills involving physical action.
 The faculty utilizes a variety of teaching strategies to help develop the cognitive, psychomotor, and affective abilities necessary for students to make sound decisions required for nursing practice.
 Learning occurs from simple to complex and is influenced by internal and external factors, including developmental tasks, health, culture, learning style and environment.
 Significant learning occurs when the activity is goal-directed, purposeful, and meaningful for the learner.
 Learning is enhanced when concepts and principles from the sciences and humanities are applied within a variety of situations.